CareCru/cc-analytics-wiki/Production.md

 > See below for a list of refined variations of this metric

 ## Historical Production
-All completed delivered procedures that have occurred before the current day regardless of the type of appointment.
+All dental procedures that have been supplied and billed to the client and have occurred before the current day.

 > Note: missed appointments are included